 3.1.
 Method principle

-According to EU regulations, the permitted concentration of tin in beverages is 100 mg L-1.
-This allows shifting the effort from an increase ofthe sensitivity of the analysis to ease of operation.
-The goal of the method for tin determination in beverages presented in this work was to minimize sample preparation and shorten measurement time while ensuring sufficient sensitivity and accuracy.
-This was achieved by using EDXRF, which required minimal sample preparation, and provides adequate sensitivity within a short acquisition time.
+Under EU regulations, beverages may contain up to 100 mg L-1 of tin.
+This means that efforts can be shifted from increasing the sensitivity of the analysis to simplifying the determination.
+The goal of the method for tin determination in beverages presented herein was to minimize sample preparation and measurement time while ensuring sufficient sensitivity and accuracy.
+This was achieved by using EDXRF, which requires minimal sample preparation and provides adequate sensitivity within a short acquisition time.

 3.2.
 Calibration

 Analysis of edible samples usually requires a relatively long sample preparation step in order to eliminate the effects of the sample matrix.
-In X-ray fluorescence, matrix effects arecomposed of enhancement and absorption [13,14].
-Enhancement effects are generally caused when the X-ray emission of matrix elements is at close energetic proximity to be absorbed by the analyte.
-This effect is negligible in the case of tin determination in beverages, as there are no elements in the sample matrix which emit X-rays energetic enough to be absorbed by tin.
-Absorption effects occur because all atoms present in the sample (matrix and analyte) absorb photons from the X-ray beam emitted by the instrument.
+In X-ray fluorescence, the matrix effects are enhancement and absorption [13,14].
+Enhancement effects are generally caused when the energy of the X-ray emissions of matrix elements is sufficiently high to be absorbed by the analyte.
+This effect is negligible in the case of tin in beverages, as there are no elements in the sample matrix which emit X-rays energetic enough to be absorbed by tin.
+Absorption effects occur because all the atoms present in the sample (matrix and analyte) absorb photons from the X-ray beam emitted by the instrument.
 As more photons are absorbed by the matrix, fewer photons are left to excite the analyte.
 The absorption of each element is determined by its mass absorption coefficient, and if the atomic composition of a sample is known, the absorption coefficient (µ[cm2 g-1]) of the samples can be calculated.
-Samples with similar matrix absorption coefficients can be considered matrix matched, while samples with different coefficients require matrix correction.
+Samples with similar matrix absorption coefficients can be considered matrix-matched, while samples with different coefficients require matrix correction.

-Absorption coefficients were calculated for the beverage samples and calibration standards to determine whether they are matrix matched.
-The calibration standards matrix is composed of purified water, with small amounts of nitric acid and hydrofluoric acid (originating from the tin standard). beverage samples are composed of water, carbohydrates, and potassium (examination by EDXRF of several beverages found no other elements above trace concentration).
-Calculation results show The absorption coefficient at 25.27 keV (the Sn(Kα) X-ray energy) to be nearly identical: 0.498 cm2 g-1 for the calibration standard, and 0.492 to 0.499 cm2 g-1 for the beverages (dependent on carbohydrates concentration, see SI, fig. S1).
-It is therefore possible to utilize An external calibration curve produced using aqueous standard solutions to analyze the tin content of various beverages directly, with no matrix correction.
+Absorption coefficients were calculated for the beverage samples and calibration standards to determine whether they were matrix-matched.
+The calibration standard matrix consisted of purified water with small amounts of nitric acid and hydrofluoric acid (originating from the tin standard).
+The beverage samples consisted of water, carbohydrates, and potassium (examination by EDXRF of several beverages found no other elements above trace concentrations).
+The absorption coefficients at 25.27 keV (the Sn(Kα) X-ray energy) were found to be nearly identical: 0.498 cm2 g-1 for the calibration standard, and 0.492 to 0.499 cm2 g-1 for the beverages (depending on carbohydrate concentration: see SI, fig. S1).
+An external calibration curve produced using aqueous standard solutions can therefore be used to analyze the tin content of various beverages directly, with no matrix correction.

 3.3.
 Evaluation of measurement conditions